imagej/imagej.github.io/_pages/plugins/rootsystemtracker.md

 The following video shows a tutorial for Fijiyama and RootSystemTracker installation:

 {% include video platform='youtube' id='scm6UPlfgzU'%}

+## Preparing your dataset

+**Input data:** 2D + t image sequence acquired with an imaging automaton presenting a growing root system in a petri dish.
+Data should be organized in an input directory, one subdirectory per dish, with name patterning such as img_XX.tif, in order that ImageJ detect the image sequence autonomously.

+**Output data:** 2D segmentation with root apparition time, root skeleton, root system architecture as a RSML file, and an interpolated movie of the growing root system (see below)

 ## Running the plugin